 He wondered if he could have stayed longer on the water; waited until the sun faded below the edge of the world.
 Then maybe this pressure he felt would diminish.
 Have the weight of the ocean drained out from his head through the canals of his ears.
 The thought made him smile.
 Cigarettes now seemed appealing, though Ernest declined to take the crumpled carton out of his pocket; the smoke would make the walk home hotter.

-He had used the same path home long enough to claim it as his own.
-From the water’s edge, a clear path led through the sand dunes, their backs covered in long reeds and grasses.
+He had used the same path long enough to claim it as his own.
+From the water’s edge, the trail led through the sand dunes, their backs covered in long reeds and grasses.
 Over the countless days, Ernest would pass by the same spot where some shorebird had once made a nest.
 The eggs were pale and speckled with spots.
 The hatchling skin wrinkled like his hands.
 Now passing by it was empty.
 The path leads out onto the coastline road.
 Cars could not park anywhere along it and travel only one way.
 Ernest liked to walk along the road in the direction of the coming traffic in natural defiance, the cars lazily veering over the center line to avoid the leaning pole and tackle box.

 Now he stood at the end of that road.
 Here it split in two, both directions leading towards places Ernest was both familiar with and held little interest in.
 So he would usually cross in the middle and continue down the alley on the other side.
 But the intersection had been repaved to his surprise in the amount of time that he was out at sea.
 In front of him, a sign of glaring orange warned him, “Do Not Enter”.